 Some of Blake’s most important contributions have been his leadership of the Super Bowl operation for the last 13 years.
 During this time Blake has been responsible for all Super Bowl related operations.
 His leadership in training development/facilitation, relationship building, effective communication, operation ingenuity, and innovative thinking have been at the core of his and our Super Bowl success.

 Most recently Blake’s role has grown and he has played a major role in opening the new Mercedes Benz Stadium in Atlanta, Georgia.
-Working closely with S.A.F.E.’s CEO, Jim McIntyre, and S.A.F.E.’s Georgia Director of Operations, Joe Parr, Blake spent significant time in Atlanta using his vast knowledge of opening new state of the art buildings to successfully open this world class venue.
+Working closely with S.A.F.E.’s CEO, Jim McIntyre, and S.A.F.E.’s Georgia Team, Blake spent significant time in Atlanta using his vast knowledge of opening new state of the art buildings to successfully open this world class venue.

 In addition to event experience, Blake also has experience developing and running 24-hour; 7 day-a-week security operations at the University of Phoenix Stadium.
 He prides himself on having a well-trained, friendly, and value added focused security team in which he has cultivated through his strong communication.